trillion-repos/18f/INSTALL.md

 ## Get Started
-Please  use one the options to instal Trillion OpenFDA Visualization Platform
+Please  use one of the below options to instal Trillion OpenFDA Visualization Platform

 1) Option one for Installation